What is ASO Audit and What Applications Need It?

 The text in the screenshots is quite small and is difficult to read even on a smartphone with a large diagonal.
 Reading is further complicated by the fact that some words are highlighted in turquoise color.
 The approach itself takes place only in the case of a large text and a less vivid and familiar highlight color.
 We recommend increasing the size of texts by reducing the size of smartphones.

-Graphic design also has the potential for improvement.
-First of all, the sloppy arrangement of smartphones in the screenshots catches the eye.
-It is necessary to align them in one horizontal line.
-Secondly, the information on the interface is not as attractive and exciting as it could be.
-Use vivid images, for example, from the Dhammapada, and as textual accompaniment, well-known and famous quotes and parables.
+You can also shorten text headings to leave only the most important words – which will be more effective in attracting users’ attention.
+The information on the interface is not as attractive and exciting as it could be.
+Use vivid images from the very first screenshots to catch the attention of users and stand out among competitors and famous quotes and parables.
 So you can attract the attention of potential users and will stand out among competitors.

 Rating and reviews